dogweather/forkful/content/en/powershell/numbers/rounding-numbers.md

   \ decimal place.
 Programmers round numbers to simplify data, enhance\u2026"
 lastmod: '2024-03-13T22:45:00.277465-06:00'
 model: gpt-4-1106-preview
-summary: "Rounding numbers is about tuning a value to the nearest integer or specified\
+summary: Rounding numbers is about tuning a value to the nearest integer or specified decimal place.
-  \ decimal place.
-Programmers round numbers to simplify data, enhance\u2026"
 title: Rounding numbers
 weight: 13
 ---